Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

-\toolname{APPLES} \citep{Balaban2019} is based on the least-squares criterion for tree reconstruction \citep{Felsenstein2004}.
+For example, \toolname{APPLES} \citep{Balaban2019} is based on the least-squares criterion for tree reconstruction \citep{Felsenstein2004}.
 For a given tree, the least-squares method calculates the difference between the pairwise sequence distances and the pairwise patristic distances (i.\,e., the path lengths between two leaves).
 A least-squares optimal tree is the tree for which this difference is minimized.
 In \toolname{APPLES}, this criterion is used to score possible placement locations of a QS on an existing tree, returning the branch which minimizes the between-distances difference.
 A key advantage of the least-squares approach is its ability to efficiently handle reference trees with hundreds of thousands of leaves, which is currently not computationally feasible using ML methods.
-Further, the method does not require any alignment of the sequences involved, requiring only a measure of pairwise distance between them.
+Further, the method does not require an alignment of the sequences involved, requiring only a measure of pairwise distance between them.
+Note however that as these methods still require a reference tree, computing a reference MSA may still be needed, unless the tree is inferred via distance-based methods as well.
 Consequently, even unassembled sequences, such as genome skims \citep{Dodsworth2015}, may be used both as reference and query sequences.
 Recently, an updated \toolname{APPLES-2} was published that further improves upon the scalability and accuracy of the tool \citep{Balaban2021}.
+Note also that \toolname{APPLES} can take as input, but does not require, aligned sequences.